christophcharles/derivator/README.md

 *Main> res = diff fX fY
 ```

-To display the result, you can either use the show, which will output a LaTeX expression, or mathExport and symExport which will export a Mathematica and SymPy (TODO) expression respectively.
+To display the result, you can either use the `show` function, which will output a LaTeX expression, or `mathExport` and `symExport` which will export a Mathematica and SymPy (still in development) expression respectively.

 ```
 *Main> res